IRB-Ready Phase 1/2 — PTSD Primary · Autoimmune Adjunctive

 A dual-pathway approach

-to PTSD therapy
+to PTSD & autoimmune therapy

 Rapid Neuroplasticity